8th January 2018 to 2nd March 2018 saw an interesting temporary loco-hauled passenger diagram operate in the former East Germany.

 Erfurter Bahnservice (EBS) stepped into the fray to provide a public service on the Pfefferminzbahn route, which lost a sizeable proportion of its (already limited) passenger services at the end of 2017 amidst great controversy, when the contract was re-let from DB Regio to the similarly-named Erfurter Bahn.
 The decision to cut the number of services along the line was ostensibly based on low passenger utilisation, but a fightback from the locals – including a petition signed by over 4,000 people – gave rise to two additional services (one each way) each weekday under the semi-official title of the “Lückenfüller” (literally, “gap filler”).

 The above is a link a to 23-minute video uploaded to YouTube by Stationsvorsteher Roßwein forming a nice souvenir of the final day’s operation (including the “control relief” to Naumburg).
 A couple of good friends of mine – and possibly of other users of this site – can be seen and heard within it!!

-From 8th January 2018, initially to 2nd March 2018 (although with scope to continue beyond this if it is successful), EBS are operating a Monday to Friday loco-hauled commuter service on the 22.5 km (14 mile) stretch between Buttstädt and Sömmerda as follows:-
+From 8th January 2018 to 2nd March 2018, EBS operated a Monday to Friday loco-hauled commuter service on the 22.5 km (14 mile) stretch between Buttstädt and Sömmerda as follows:-

 DPE6600 07:43 Buttstädt – Sömmerda 08:16